 Many HR professionals will only know the right questions to ask because they’ve had a bad experience with a novated leasing provider in the past.
 But it doesn’t have to be this way.

-The following five questions are the essential ingredients to driving the right deal and making sure your benefits program does not turn into an HR headache.
+The following four questions are the essential ingredients to driving the right deal and making sure your benefits program does not turn into an HR headache.